andreisss/capa-ta/README.md

 ![Downloads](https://img.shields.io/github/downloads/andreisss/capa/total.svg)
 ![License](https://img.shields.io/github/license/andreisss/capa)

-capa detects capabilities in executable files.
+Capa detects capabilities in executable files.
 You run it against a PE, ELF, .NET module, shellcode file, or a sandbox report, and it tells you what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.

 ## Blog Posts
 Check out our capa blog posts: